snwzt/logs/src/about.md

 I'm a student, currently studying Computer Science.

-I like doing System Administration and I know some programming too.
+I like doing a little system administration and I know some programming too.
 Lately, I have been learning some low level programming too.

 Here, I will write about the things I've been learning, or my opinions around them.
 Hence the name, slofl logs.